Why do computers get problems?

 A hardware device can fail in the computer and cause it or only the device to stop working.
-Below are some of the common reasons why a hardware device or component could fail.
+Below are some common reasons why a hardware device or component could fail.

 Over powered or under powered - Too much power or too little power can damage hardware.
-If the computer and hardware are not protected by a surge protector, it is at risk of getting too much power.
-If the hardware is not protected by a UPS, it is in danger of being under powered.
+If the computer and hardware are not protected by a surge protector, it's at risk of getting too much power.
+If the hardware is not protected by a UPS (uninterruptible power supply), it's in danger of being under powered.

 Bad capacitor - A capacitor that is leaking, blown, or otherwise defective can cause a hardware device to no longer work.

-Heat and temperature change - Too much heat either because of the environment or because a fan has failed can damage the components that make up a hardware device.
+Heat and temperature change - Too much heat either because of the environment or because a fan has failed can damage hardware components.
 Extreme environments where the temperature alternates between hot and cold can cause condensation.
 Moisture can damage a computer's electronics, or loosen components due to expansion and contraction over time.

-Weak solder - Each of the components (capacitors, ICs, inductors, etc.) in the computer are connected to a circuit board using solder.
+Weak solder - Each of the components (capacitors, ICs (integrated circuit), inductors, etc.) in the computer are connected to a circuit board using solder.
 If the soldering is not done properly, loosened because of heat, or chipped away it can create a bad connection and cause the device to stop working.

-Bad interface board or IC - A circuit board used to control a hardware device or an IC on the circuit board can become bad because of any of the reasons mentioned above.
+Bad interface board or IC - A circuit board used to control hardware can become bad because of any of the reasons mentioned above.
 If the interface board or circuit board that controls the device becomes defective, it prevents the computer or components from communicating with that device.

-User error - If you or anyone working on the computer connect the cables or install a device improperly it can either prevent the device from working and may even damage the device.
-Also, while working with any electronic hardware devices, it is important to take all the proper precautions in protecting it from ElectroStatic Discharge (ESD).
+User error - If cables are not connected properly or a device is installed improperly it can prevent the device from working and may even damage the device.
+Also, while working with any electronic hardware devices, it is important to take all the proper precautions in protecting it from ESD (electrostatic discharge).

 What should I do when I get a problem?

-One of the easiest fixes is to make sure your computer or software has all of the latest updates and search Computer Hope for a resolution to your problem.
-We help all users with all computer related questions and problems for free and have a site with thousands of easy to read pages.
+Make sure your computer or software has all of the latest updates and search Computer Hope for a resolution to your problem.
+We help all users with all computer-related questions and problems for free and have a site with thousands of easy to read pages.